-IBERAMIA Channel is the free and open access channel through which the Ibero-American Society of Artificial Intelligence (IBERAMIA) streaming conferences, presentations and system demonstrations, related to all Artificial Intelligence topics, and carried out by relevant international researchers in the area.
-All researchers and students are welcome.
+IBERAMIA Channel is the free and open access channel through which the Ibero-American Society of Artificial Intelligence (IBERAMIA) transmits conferences, presentations and system demonstrations, related to all Artificial Intelligence topics, and carried out by relevant international researchers in the area.

 Past Presentations